 Not being able to move for long periods of time (for example, from being in the hospital, or taking long trips by plane or car)

 Inherited clotting disorder, such as factor V Leiden mutation

-The D-dimer test is meant as a supplementary test.
-Whatever the results of this test, you may need more testing, including platelet count, fibrinogen, and prothrombin time.
+You may need more blood tests, including platelet count, fibrinogen, and prothrombin time.

-Normally, D-dimer is not present in your blood.
-D-dimer is made only after a clot has formed and is in the process of breaking down.
-If you are having significant formation and breakdown of blood clots in your body, D-dimer in your blood may be elevated.
+An elevated D-dimer level is not normal.
+It is usually found after a clot has formed and is in the process of breaking down.
+If you are having significant formation and breakdown of blood clot in your body, your D-dimer may be elevated.

-A positive D-dimer test doesn't mean that you definitively have a clot.
-Rather, it's a sign that blood clots may be forming and breaking down in the body.
+A positive D-dimer test doesn't mean that you have a clot.
+There may be other reasons it is positive.
 More testing is usually needed.